SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 end
 ```

-Trigonometric, Exponentiation and Log operators with a singular argument i.e. matrix elements have been implemented using `#mapToSelf` method that takes Univariate function as an argument. `#mapToSelf` maps every element of ArrayRealVector object to the Univariate operator, which is passed to it and returns `self` object.
+Unary Operators (Trigonometric, Exponentiation and Log operators) have been implemented using `#mapToSelf` method that takes a [`Univariate function`](https://commons.apache.org/proper/commons-math/javadocs/api-3.6.1/org/apache/commons/math3/analysis/UnivariateFunction.html) as an argument. `#mapToSelf` maps every element of ArrayRealVector object to the `Univariate function`, that is passed to it and returns `self` object.

 ```ruby
 def sin